 and street of Extrapool, an art space in Nijmegen.
 Together with

 the audience we acted out a series of

 Thing Instructions with objects at hand.

-Meeting Points’ sponge literature.
-It has to be watered in
+Meeting Point Issue 1: Sponge literature has to be watered in

 order to be read and each time dries up in a new sculptural shape.